AnitaOlsen/100-days-of-code/mycodelog.md

 ## Log

 ### R1D29
-Practiced #Python Basic Syntax, If Statements, Nested If Statements, Else Statements, Accessing Properties, While Loops with Conditionals, While Loops, Strings & Variables I also unlocked Sarven Desert @CodeCombat
+Practiced #Python Basic Syntax, If Statements, Nested If Statements, Else Statements, Accessing Properties, While Loops with Conditionals, While Loops, Boolean And, Boolean Or, Strings & Variables I also unlocked Sarven Desert @CodeCombat

 ### R1D28
 I have been working on the learn HTML course @Codecademy & on a #Progate lesson Practiced #Python Basic Syntax, If/Else Statements, If Statements, Nested If Statements, Strings, Variables, While Loops, I dueled other players & completed a repeatable level @CodeCombat